All Episodes

 That's basically what this is about now.

-Uh basically the uh the the care of the sick is being taken out of the hands of the doctors, out of the hands of the hospitals, and it's being pushed way along the line.
+Basically, the care of the sick is being taken out of the hands of the doctors, out of the hands of the hospitals, and it's being pushed way along the line.

-Uh if you're going to uh uh if you got chemo and you're having to drive to a hospital three hours away and then three hours back, that's way more stressful than if the hospital's half an hour up the road.
+But you think about it, if you've got a chronic illness, Christine, if you've got chemo and you're having to drive to a hospital three hours away and then three hours back, that's way more stressful than if the hospital's half an hour up the road.

 This changes everything about American health care.

-Thanks, uh thanks for your call, uh Christine.
+Thanks for your call, Christine.

 This is not a popular bill.

-They're just asking them to do what is necessary to prevent a disaster, uh uh an untold disaster that actually affects people where they live.
+They're just asking them to do what is necessary to prevent a disaster, an untold disaster, that actually affects people where they live, that actually affects people's lives.

 As I said, that's not a small thing.

-Uh that means your your friends, you're gonna be you're gonna be dying alone in a strange town, unsurrounded by tarsomed loved ones, because they can't take six hours to make the drive to come and see you and give you some flowers and a box of chocolates.
+If you've got cancer and you can't go to your hospital half an hour away, but you have to go to the one three hours down the road, that means your friends, you're going to be dying alone in a strange town, unsurrounded by tiresome loved ones, because they can't take six hours to make the drive to come and see you and give you some flowers and a box of chocolates.

-We've passed Obamacare, she said this the other day.
+And when Nancy Pelosi says, no, this is it, we've passed Obamacare, she said this the other day.

-She said, This is the secret to liberty.
+She said, this is the secret to liberty.

 This leads you free to pursue your happiness.